sb8244/statsd_logger/README.md

 StatsDLogger prints (to stdout) any StatsD metrics sent to it.
 It is a simple UDP server which looks for messages separated by a single `:`.

-This is meant for development purposes and doesn't serve any production value to my knowledge.
+This is meant for development purposes and doesn't serve any production value.

 ## Installation